- 15-Oct-2020 | v5.6.0 | Added 'Exclude Module List' to SEO settings

 Global ‘Show for Search Engines’

-All content item in Treepl CMS have the option ‘Show this page for search engines’ which allows its visibility to typical search engine crawling.
+All content items in Treepl CMS have the option ‘Show this page for search engines’ which allows its visibility to typical search engine crawling by way of removing the auto-generated meta tag

 Even if you don’t want all items changed in the same way, it’s often the case that only a few items are the exception and it’s therefore quicker to adjust only those items, after the global setting has been applied, rather than manually editing all items to begin with.